RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-PROLOG.md

 - Pick intuitive names for your predicates and arguments.
   - Good naming convention for a helper predicate used by a predicate `pred` is `pred_aux` (`aux` stands for"auxiliary").
 This makes it easier to understand what it is used for.
+- Put all the clauses of the same predicate together, avoid interleaving predicates predicates; see [this post](#why-do-i-get--warning-clauses-of-a1-are-not-together-in-the-source-file-warning) below.

 ### Indentation